 Notice that Nike and Starbucks don't even mention products?!
 Those are lifestyle aspirations, aiming to tell their customers how to think about them, describing ideal experiences.
 We aren't all aspirational brands, and that's perfectly ok!
 But what promise can YOU make and absolutely strive to deliver on every time?

-Now, let’s start dipping into planning and how to take your new branding and integrate it into ALL your marketing.
+How to take your new branding and integrate it into ALL your marketing.

 Integration is the goal, and the point of thinking about branding holistically, and not just as a logo you whip out.